FastPayCash/FastPayExtensionOpencart3.x/README.md

 Step 4: Click "Install" and then "Edit" the payment module settings

    Add * Merchant ID and  password : Provided By FastPay

+   You can test with the following merchent credentials:

+   Merchant ID: +9641684405075

+   Password: Password1@

 Do a test transaction

 Thank You!

+*** For the live Merchant ID please contact with integration@fast-pay.cash

 For any issue, feel free to contact any time.

 - Author : FastPay
-- Developed By : Leton Miah
+- Developed By : FastPay
-- Email : letoncse7@gmail.com
 - Team-Email: integration@fast-pay.cash
 - More info: https://secure.fast-pay.cash/docs